Daminoup88/Memora-backend/README.md

 pip install -r requirements.txt
 ```

-5. Create a 'config.json' file in the 'app' directory with the following content:
+5. Edit the 'config.json' file in the 'app' directory with your personal information:

 ```json
 {